gunvora/copy_weather-assignment-18/README.md

 ### Present the data on your page

-Your task is to present the data: the city name, the temperature, and what type of weather it is (the "description" in the JSON).
+Your task is to present the data: the city name, the temperature (rounded to 1 decimal place), and what type of weather it is (the "description" in the JSON).

 Once you get the data onto your page, style your page however you'd like to with CSS, OR add more data to make it even more useful!
 See suggestions in the stretch goals section.